d-flood/Manuscript_Notepad/README.md

-## Manuscript Notepad is a simple app for taking, storying, and organizing notes about manuscripts.
+## Manuscript Notepad is a simple app for taking, storing, and organizing notes about manuscripts.

 ![manuscript notepad image](images/manuscript_notepad.png)